catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

 Configuring a TLS terminated Load-balancer
 ===========================================

-With our TLS Certificate and Key stored on the cloud, there are only a few more steps left.
+With our TLS Certificate and Key now stored on the cloud, there are only a few steps left.
 Next we will need to create the loadbalancer that will look after our instance and perform our TLS termination.

-To do so, we use the following command, making use of the environment variable we created before:
+To do so, we use the following command, including the environment variable we created before:

 .. code-block:: bash

-  $ openstack loadbalancer create --name tls-loadbalancer --vip-subnet-id
+  $ openstack loadbalancer create --name tls-loadbalancer --vip-subnet-id $subnet_id
-  $subnet_id

   +---------------------+--------------------------------------+
   | Field               | Value                                |